marcglasberg/bdd_framework/README.md

 ## 7. Hello World

-Suppose we want to implement the following BDD:
+Suppose you want to implement the following BDD:

 ```gherkin
 Feature: Buying and Selling Stocks